37

 Avg faculty salary (monthly)$5,163

 Admission rate is not reported in current Scorecard data, and standardized test scores are also unreported.
 With only 43 students enrolled, the institution operates more like a faith-formation cohort than a competitive admissions environment.
-The 87.5% completion rate -- among the highest in this batch -- suggests that students who enroll are pre-committed to the seminary path and persist accordingly, which is more meaningful than any admit-rate signal would be at this scale.
+The 87.5% completion rate - among the highest in our dataset - suggests that students who enroll are pre-committed to the seminary path and persist accordingly, which is more meaningful than any admit-rate signal would be at this scale.

 Compared to Similar Schools